kofkuiper/ethernaut/README.md

           Fallback
                 Deployment
-                ✔ Should set the right owner (1040ms) Cliam owner and reduce balance to 0
+                ✔ Should set the right owner (1040ms) Claim owner and reduce balance to 0
-                ✔ Should cliam owner and reduce balance to 0 (100ms)
+                ✔ Should claim owner and reduce balance to 0 (100ms)

         2 passing (1s)